Paddy Jackson: Perpignan

-Following his banishment from Irish rugby, Jackson signed a two-year contract in June 2018 with Perpignan in France, were the media largely ignored the rape allegations, it is believed he earned €20,000 per month.
+Following his banishment from Irish rugby, Jackson signed a two-year contract in June 2018 with Perpignan in France, where the French media largely ignored the rape allegations.
+It is believed he earned €20,000 per month.
 Jackson and Stuart Olding had been lined with a move to Sale Sharks but the deal fell through after the club raised concerns about the duo's image.
 He made his league debut against Stade Francais in August 2018, scoring a try in a 46-15 points loss.
 Perpignan finished bottom of the Top 14 in May 2019 and Jackson exercised a clause in his contract allowing him to leave the club if they were relegated.

 London Irish

 He signed with London Irish, who had been guided back to the English Premiership for the 2019–20 season by former Ireland head coach Declan Kidney.
 Jackson had played under London Irish head coach Les Kiss at Ulster.

 Before the start of the season, London Irish sponsor, Cash Converters, announced that they were withdrawing sponsorship of the club, and many fans also tweeted that they would boycott the club, using the #IBelieveHer hashtag.
 This was followed six days later by an announcement by Diageo that they would be withdrawing their Guinness-branded sponsorship from the club as a result of Jackson's signing.
 They said in a statement "We have met with the club to express our concerns.
 Their recent decision is not consistent with our values and so we have ended our sponsorship."
 Diageo and Guinness had sponsored the club for the previous 27 years.

-On 6th September 2021, London Irish announced via their website that Jackson would be taking up a leadership role at the club acting as support for captain Matt Rogerson with the assistance of scrum-half teammate Nick Phipps.
+On 6 September 2021, London Irish announced via their website that Jackson would be taking up a leadership role at the club acting as support for captain Matt Rogerson with the assistance of scrum-half teammate Nick Phipps.

+Lyon OU

+Following the disbanding of London Irish, Lyon Olympique Universitaire, announced that they had signed Paddy Jackson on a 1-year deal, commencing from 1 July 2023.
+Lyon Olympique Universitaire then confirmed Jackson had extended his Lyon contract until 2026.